-Centres must allow for many hours of laboratory-based work, and must make sure that teachers give careful supervision to make sure that candidates carry out experiments with due regard to safety.
+Centres must allow for many hours of laboratory-based work and teachers must give careful supervision to make sure that candidates carry out experiments with due regard to safety.
 It is assumed that candidates have developed practical skills as part of the AS Level course and are able to apply these skills in more complex investigations and to interpret data in a variety of ways.

-The paper may include questions from both the AS and A Level syllabus and may include unfamiliar contexts.
+The paper may include questions assessing both the AS and A Level syllabus and may include unfamiliar contexts.
 Where questions include theory or equipment which would be unfamiliar to candidates, information will be provided in the question.